reuixiy/hugo-theme-meme/README.md

 For Chinese users, MemE has a new Markdown syntax to render [emphasis point](https://en.wikipedia.org/wiki/Emphasis_point).
 How to use it? `..文字..`.
 Of course, you can set `enableEmphasisPoint` to `false` if you don't use it.

 Another special feature for Chinese users is glyph correction.
-It’s very useful if you set English fonts before Chinese fonts, which makes some Chinese punctuation glyph incorrect.
+It’s very useful if you set English fonts before Chinese fonts, which makes some Chinese punctuation glyphs incorrect.

 ## Documentation